 After the cashews are soaked and strained, this sauce doesn’t require too much work!
 Blend the cashews solo for a first to round to process them into a paste.
 Then add in the nutritional yeast, garlic, water, salt, and pepper.
 Blend until a smooth and thick sauce forms.
 Easy peasy!

 P.S- as a fun hack, try adding a bit more water and some oil and use this simple recipe as a sauce on pasta!
 It will end up similar to my recipe for Creamy Vegan Truffle & Mushroom Pasta!
+Or, add some Vegan Pesto to make this pizza even more flavorful.

 As soon as I posted this pizza, the biggest question I got asked is “How Do I Make My Pizza Crust Perfectly Crispy?”.
 I saved some story highlights on my Instagram under the title “Pear Pizza” where you can see a video tutorial of me making this pizza.
 I used store-bought dough in this recipe, but these tips also apply to a homemade pizza dough: